openjdk/jextract/README.md

 ### Getting started

 `jextract` depends on the [C libclang API](https://clang.llvm.org/doxygen/group__CINDEX.html).
 To build the jextract sources, the easiest option is to download LLVM binaries for your platform, which can be found [here](https://releases.llvm.org/download.html) (a version >= 9 is required).
-Both the `jextract` tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/424), so a suitable [jdk 19 distribution](https://jdk.java.net/19/) is also required.
+Both the `jextract` tool and the bindings it generates depend heavily on the [Foreign Function & Memory API](https://openjdk.java.net/jeps/424), so a suitable build of the [panama/foreign repository](https://github.com/openjdk/panama-foreign) is also required.

 > <details><summary><strong>Building older jextract versions</strong></summary>
 >